 The environmental management system covers Kwizda Agro GmbH's Leobendorf plant and all its employees.
-Our 156 employees produced and supplied around 12.979 tonnes of plant protection products in our 2021 business year, representing a turnover of some 28 million euros.
+Our 194 employees produced and supplied around 12,960 tonnes of plant protection products in our 2022 business year, representing a turnover of some 68.3 million euros (with proprietary products accounting for 31.7 million euros of that total).